 You should manage the protected person's estate to try to preserve the estate plan.
 Utah Code Section 75-5-427.
 "Preserving the estate plan" means managing the protected person's estate to keep specified assets that the protected person expressly wants to give to particular persons after the protected person dies — to the extent that this is possible while providing first for the protected person's needs.

-You may examine the protected person's will, including a will filed with the court for safekeeping, trust and other papers to determine the protected person's intentions.
-Utah Code Section 75-5-427 and Section 75-2-901.
+You may examine the protected person's will, trust and other papers to determine the protected person's intentions.
+Utah Code Section 75-5-427.
 Other evidence of an estate plan include joint ownership of property with the right of survivorship and named beneficiaries of annuity and life insurance policies, individual retirement accounts, certificates of deposit, and many other assets.

 If you are managing an estate where it is difficult to preserve the estate plan, you should discuss the problem with your lawyer before selling assets or making any other decisions that affect who will receive the protected person's property after his or her death.